samueltenka/voice351/README.md

 We had fun inventing many potential solutions to many problems we encountered along the way.
 These include:

-    Audio compression via MFCC & SVD, & Inverse MFCC (see `baseline/cepstral&inv_v1/`) Segmentation Metric (see `baseline/seg/`)
+    Audio compression via Cepstral Transform & SVD (see `baseline/cepstral&inv_v1/`) Segmentation Metric (see `baseline/seg/`)
     Segmentation Algorithm via Pre-Convolution (see `baseline/segment/`)
-    Dictionary-Conditioned Concatenation, with Cepstral Smoothing (see ``)
+    Dictionary-Conditioned Concatenation, with Cepstral Smoothing (see `baseline/encode/`)

 We also implemented several techniques of relevance to this novel application, including:

-    Recurrent Phonetic Classifier (see `baseline/transcribe`)
+    Recurrent Phonetic Classifier (see `baseline/transcribe/`)
     Generative Adversarial Networks (see `gan/`)

+Each of the above methods we tuned by hand or metric.
+For instance, for the Cepstral smoothing, we binary searched coefficients for our exponential moving average, validating by ear, until it became clear that smoothing did not enhance our current results.
+Many other features we tested and rejected in this way (another example is the use of Mel Features rather than plain MFCC for our audio compression --- ultimately, we use just Cepstra for this part of our project).
+So we designed our global architecture iteratively.

+More local choices we also tuned, often via a metric we designed.
+For instance, our Segmenter has 4 parameters, and we optimized these (by hand) to maximize our 'energy' metric.
+As another example, for each neural phonetic classifier, we tuned (by hand) learning rate, the number of cepstral coefficients used, and audio window size.

+Ultimately, we have several algorithms that outperform naive baselines for each of the steps in our original Voice Morphing architecture.
+We leave the task of composing together those pieces for future work.

 ## Demos

 Our codebase is messy and fragmented.
-One challenge we encountered lied in coordinating several members inexperienced with programming.
+One challenge we encountered lied in coordinating several members none of whom is a Computer Scientist (our team is a wonderfully interdisciplinary mix: Linguistics, Electrical Engineering, Computer Engineering, and Mathematics).
 Ultimately, we were able to use git, to separate data such as hardcoded paths or large files from code, and to begin linking our programs together.
 However, this work remains unfinished.
 Many apologies for the catastrophe that is our software organization.

 Most of our work lies under `baseline/`.